Renaldas0/Battleship-game/README.md

  - Then in the settings I added 2 buildpacks in order, Python and then nodejs since it is part of the template provided.
  ![buildpack](https://user-images.githubusercontent.com/97538312/177018327-df74eafe-c0e3-4443-9ecb-fe68a783e9df.jpg)

- - The project is pushed on github
+ - The code was deployed and pushed to GitHub

 ## Credits

+ - I took inspiration for this project from the Code Institute video for Battleships
+ - Some solutions to methods I found on stackoverflow and by referring back to pevious lessons